by Jarek Skonieczny

 Matchbox could have used the very early black or white paint schemes (with tri-color stripes) on this old casting, which dates back to its mid-80s purchase from Kenner (see The Matchbox Story.)
 But the fact that this retro casting which had disappeared from 2000-2018 is now holding a prominent spot in the Matchbox lineup is sufficient cause for celebration.

-The sequel to the 1986 Top Gun movie, named Maverick after the main character, was initially scheduled for 2019 theatre release.
-But due to Covid restrictions, it was postponed to 2020, then 2021, and again to 2022.
-While the movie still has not been released at the time of this writing, Matchbox did issue a Top Gun Maverick 5-pack (140K JPEG) in 2020.
-It includes a red CJ-5 4x4 (incorrectly labelled as a CJ-7) in addition to a Mini, 2019 Mustang, '72 Bronco and a Swing Wing jet.
-While no Jeep appears in the movie trailer, one can only hope that Maverick drives a Jeep on his way to the "danger zone."
+The sequel to the 1986 Top Gun movie, titled Maverick after the main character, was initially scheduled for 2019 theatre release.
+Due to Covid restrictions, it was postponed to 2020, then 2021, and again to 2022, but Matchbox did issue a Top Gun Maverick 5-pack (140K JPEG) in 2020, including this beat-up red CJ-5 4x4 (labelled as a CJ-7) with a riveted body patch.
+As things turned out, the Jeep in the movie was barely visible (90K JPEG) in the background.
+The 5-pack included a '72 Bronco and a Swing Wing jet, plus a Mini and a 2019 Mustang that also did not feature in the movie.

 After a spectacular run of ten new castings over four years, Matchbox took a break in 2021 and offered only simple color variations on the Jeeps in the mainline series: Willys MB, Jeepster, Renegade and Gladiator.